Inspired by the many talented artists who have designed & purchased Melwood art studios, we’ve curated a list of Art Studio design tips!

 Plywood wall lining is easy to DIY and comes in a range of different finishes.

-Using plywood walls and then painting them a crisp white creates a beautiful ‘blank canvas’ for a colourful, creative studio!
+Using plywood walls and then painting them a crisp white creates a beautiful ‘blank canvas’ for a colourful, creative space.

 Or, you could even paint a mural onto your plywood walls!